ericgolftourney/StoreLocatorPlus/readme.txt

 = 3.8.3 (January 2013) =

 * Map settings panel updates to prep for Enhanced Maps.
+* Add the on/off slider button method for new UI elements including the map on/off toggle on Enhanced Maps.

 = 3.8.2 (December 31 2012) =